Skip to main content

 • What does Single Mode mean?

-Single Mode allows Partners to search one Seller at a time.
-Multiple accesses from the same Seller can be included in a single search, provided that they share the same context.
-This is the default search mode in Hotel-X.
+Single Mode allows Buyers to search the inventory of one Seller at a time.
+You can include several accesses from the same Seller in the same request, provided they share the same configuration and context.
+This mode is ideal for testing or when you want to query a specific Supplier connection.

 • How does Hotel-X Single Mode work?

-1. Review the tags included in your Hotel-X Search Query and ensure you add the HotelXFilterSearchInput.
+Simply include the Seller’s access code in your HotelXFilterSearchInput to perform the request.
 More details on filtering your searches by Hotel-X access code can be found here.

 • What does Multimode mean?

-Multimode enables Partners to search multiple Sellers or accesses with different contexts simultaneously within a single request.
-This includes querying different Sellers or multiple accesses from the same Seller, even if their contexts vary.
+Multimode enables Buyers to search different Sellers or multiple accesses from the same Seller, even if their contexts vary.

 • How does Hotel-X Multimode work?